 While I was researching Taking the Waters, about the famous bathing ponds on Hampstead Heath, I was interested in finding out about the history of swimming and how/when/if women swam in Victorian times.
 The common idea seemed to be that women didn’t really swim, and that they only rarely had the chance to swim competitively.
 But they did.
 And their choice of venue was often the River Thames, where they raced for miles in oil and sewage.

-So we have Agnes Beckwith – and a little later, Annette Kellerman and Lily Smith
+So we have Agnes Beckwith – and, later, Annette Kellerman and Lily Smith

-and then there are the men who swam and trained in the Thames, like manacled diver Gautier and Captain Webb (below)
+Then there are the men who swam and trained in the Thames, like manacled diver Jules Gautier, Montague Holbein and Captain Webb (below)

 That got me thinking.
 Why did they swim in the Thames? for fun, for glory, for pleasure, for fame…